 Where To Stay in Serengeti National Park

 There is a wide range of choices of safari accommodation which can be combined to create individual tailor-made itineraries.
-Below are some lodges you can compare:
+Below are some lodges you can compare.
+You can also check out a more detailed guide to luxury and budget safari here

 - Seronera Wildlife Lodge